conix-security/zer0m0n/README.md

 8- Run the "agent.py" script as usual
 9- Snapshot the VM

-While submitting a new analysis, choose "kernelland" option on the Web interface.
-Only the web interface allows choosing this option for now.
+While submitting a new analysis, choose "kernelland" option on the Web interface, or use the option "analyse_kernel=yes" on commandline.

 COMPILATION
 ===========